Princess O'Rourke: Critical

 Although largely forgotten today, Princess O'Rourke was a success at the time.
 It received generally favorable contemporary reviews.

 The famously rigorous Bosley Crowther of The New York Times was captivated by the film, by a story that he thought could only be possible in America, and that "... it happens with such spirit and humor that you'll be bound to concede it might be."

 The review in Variety was even more effusive:

 Princess O'Rourke is a spritely, effervescing and laugh-explosive comedy-romance.
 Credit for general sparkle and excellence of the picture must be tossed to Norman Krasna, who handled the writing and directing responsibilities.
 It's Krasna's initial directing assignment.

 The film marked a turning point in Jane Wyman's career, as she was given the opportunity to display her comedic talents, sparring capably with her foil, Jack Carson.

 More recent reviews, however, have been far more critical, with Leonard Maltin, noting in a one-paragraph review on TCM.com, "[The] very dated comedy starts charmingly with pilot Cummings falling in love with Princess de Havilland, bogs down in no longer timely situations, unbearably coy finale involving (supposedly) F.D.R. himself."

 Film historian Thomas G. Aylesworth stated, "[the] supporting cast of real professionals probably saved the movie."

 Film historians such as Roger Fristoe, retired film critic for the Courier-Journal in Louisville, Kentucky, have noted similarities to the later, more highly regarded romantic comedy Roman Holiday (1953), directed and produced by William Wyler, starring Gregory Peck as a reporter and Audrey Hepburn as a royal princess out to see Rome on her own.
 Biographer Daniel Bubbeo characterized Princess O'Rourke as a "fluffier" antecedent of Roman Holiday.

 Box office

 According to Variety, the film earned $2.3 million in rentals in North America in 1943.

-According to Warner Bros. records, the film earned $2,257,000 domestically and $842,000 foreign.
+According to Warner Bros. records, the film made $2,257,000 domestically and $842,000 foreign.